dharmafly/pablo-docs/_posts/2290-01-01-prependTo.md

 ---
+heading: prependTo(elements, [attributes])
 category: prependto
-heading: prependTo(elements, [attributes])
 ---

-Same as [.appendTo()](/api/appendTo) but, with this method, the elements in the collection are inserted as the first child of the passed elements.
+Same as [.appendTo()][appendTo] but, with this method, the elements in the collection are inserted as the _first child_ of the passed elements.

     Pablo.circle().prependTo(paper);

+[appendTo]: /api/appendTo/